awsdocs/amazon-mq-developer-guide/doc_source/data-protection.md

 **Important**
 Amazon MQ uses Amazon Elastic File System \(EFS\) to store message data\.
 If you revoke the grant that gives Amazon EFS permission to use the KMS keys in your account, Amazon MQ cannot access this data and your broker will stop working\.
 When you revoke a grant for Amazon EFS, it will not take place immediately\.
 To revoke access rights, delete your broker rather than revoking the grant\.

+### Encryption at rest for RabbitMQ brokers<a name="data-protection-encryption-at-rest-rabbitmq"></a>

+When you create a RabbitMQ brokers, Amazon MQ creates an AWS managed Customer Master Key \(CMK\) and uses it on your behalf\.
+This AWS managed CMK is owned by Amazon MQ and is not stored in your AWS account\.
+Currently, Amazon MQ does not support AWS managed CMKs owned by you and saved in your account, or customer managed CMKs created and managed by you\.

+ For more information about CMKs, see [Customer Master Keys \(CMKs\)](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) in the *AWS Key Management Service Developer Guide*\.

 ## Encryption in transit<a name="data-protection-encryption-in-transit"></a>